 Our friends at AmpLive view engagement as a key metric for measuring the success of your live broadcasts: “It can show if you’re reaching the right people or give you indicators for targeting adjustments.
 Once you’ve established the engagement rate, you can go on to measure what the return on that engagement is.
 This goes deeper into the analytics funnel, where you look at conversions, lift across socials, traffic to your site, and actions taken during your live stream.
 It starts with measuring engagement and understanding what the return on that investment could be.”

 If chosen well, your streaming solution should offer a reliable analytics dashboard with data to help you measure and understand your audience.
-Our analytics dashboard allows you to gather, view, and export the following data:
+Here at Dacast, our analytics dashboard allows you to gather, view, and export a wide range of data.

 This data can be viewed in multiple formats.
 This includes a visual format (bar graph, pie graph, or map display) and a table format.

-For live streaming, Google Analytics can provide a few pieces of important information.
+You can also use external tools like Google Analytics to provide a few pieces of important information.
 Most importantly, this includes the number of active users viewing a stream at any given time.
 Additionally, it indicates what type of devices these viewers are using, and what website directed them to your stream.

 Taken together, this data tells you a lot.
 Device type indicates what sort of bitrates you should be streaming at.
 This allows you to optimize for future broadcasts.
 Origin site allows you to assess efficacy of marketing efforts.
 What’s working and what’s not?
 And finally, live viewer count allows you to assess popularity as well as comparing drop-off rates as content changes.

 Here are instructions for linking your Google Analytics account to your DaCast account.
 It’s as simple as copy-pasting a code, and you’re done!